robbaker292/f1-combinator/readme.md

 For example, if the 2020 season was just 1 race long, there's (as of the Sakhir GP) 16 possible seasons, with Hamilton winning 11 of them, Bottas 2, and Verstappen, Perez & Gasly one each.
 What about if the season was five races long?
 There's 4368 of these, with Hamilton winning 4217 and Bottas 151.
 And so on.

-Run `python3 f1.py`.
+Run `python3 f1.py results.csv`.
 This will print an update followed by the first 10 wins encountered by each driver (this should show some interesting seasons), the totals for each driver grouped by season length and finally the total championship wins.

 As of the Bahrain GP, the results are as follows:
 | Driver | Championships | Percentage |